This function generates a regular rectangular grids and performs spatial

 possible.
 The extent of the point coordinates is

-divided into number of possible grids based on the values of cellsize
+divided into number of possible grids based on the values of cellsize.

-is the length and width of polygon to be created.
+The cellsize is the length and width of polygon to be created.

-At this point spatial_quadgrid_sample
+At this point spatial_quadgrid_sample and spatial_hexgrid_sampleare different

 function.
 The reason is because rotation of original data and resultant grid